The Ultimate Guide to Make-Ahead One-Pot Meals for Every Camping Trip

 4. Bring the Right Gear

-- Reusable containers for freezing and reheating
+- Containers that can be used again and again for freezing and reheating

 Hearty Breakfasts to Fuel Your Adventures